ideascube/ansiblecube/README.md

 Please have a look at others configurations files to see how it has been done.
 When you know what to do, simply send us a pull request with your new file.

-## Set up your hardware
-### ARM
-If you own an Olimex Lime 2 or Raspberry Pi 2/3, the best is to give a try to Ansible !
- - Download an [Armbian image](http://www.armbian.com/olimex-lime-2/) (Choose "Legacy" / "Jessie") for Olimex or a [Raspbian image](https://www.raspberrypi.org/downloads/raspbian/) for Raspberry Pi.
-You can also use the [last Image](http://) built by Library whitout borders
- - Unzip image and burn it on an SD Card (class 10!)
- - ```sudo dd bs=1M if=filename.raw of=/dev/sdx```
- - Insert SD card on the board, first start is longer (update, SSH keys init, etc.)
- - Connect an Ethernet cable.
-Keybord and screen if you can not login with SSH
- - Login throught SSH : Default password is `password` for Armbian and pi / raspberry for Raspberry

-> AnsibleCube is able to mount an external hard drive to store large amount of data.
-The hard drive has to be connected from firstboot and accesible here `/dev/sda1`.
-This block will be mounted at custom run and used to store the data

-### AMD64
- - [Download the last Debian jessie](http://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/debian-live-8.2.0-amd64-lxde-desktop.iso), with or without graphical intercace :
- - Set up your serveur as you will do for any server you own
- - When asked, create a root user and an ideascube user (ideascube user password will be automatically overrided during ansible deployment)

 ## On your computer, clone AnsibleCube
 ### Methode 1 : Fork and clone
  - Fork the repository and clone it on your computer to be able to update roles